nzherald/nz-covid19-data/README.md

 # New Zealand Covid-19 Case Data

+_28 March_ - most of this has been made obsolete by the Ministry's release of spreahsheets - but I'll wait a few days before I clean this up as things are changing very rapidly.

 This data has been quickly pulled together by the _New Zealand Herald_ data journalism team - if you have any issues please contact Chris Knox by email <chris.knox@nzherald.co.nz> or via [Twitter](https://twitter.com/vizowl)